docnoe/vue-i18n-next/docs/guide/advanced/component.md

 <p>I accept xxx <a href="/term">Terms of Service Agreement</a></p>
 ```

-This is very cumbersome, and if you configure the `<a>` tag in a locale message, there is a possibility of XSS vulnerabilities due to localizing with `v-html="$t('term')"`.
+Manually splitting translations like this can be cumbersome.
+Moreover, including the `<a>` tag directly in a locale message and rendering it with `v-html="$t('term')"` poses a potential XSS security risk.

-You can avoid it using the Translation component (`i18n-t`).
-For example the below.
+To avoid this issue, you can use the Translation component (`i18n-t`).
+For example:

-Template:
+### Template:

 ```html
 <div id="app">